Welcome to the home of Ubuntu Core documentation.

-Ubuntu Core is Ubuntu for IoT and embedded environments, optimised for security and reliable updates.
-It's easy to deploy, tamper-resistant, and hardened against corruption.
+Ubuntu Core is Ubuntu, engineered for IoT and embedded systems.
+It's easy to deploy, tamper-resistant and hardened against corruption.

 - simple, consistent installation and deployment: Ubuntu Core is installed via an immutable image, which can be either installed or built specifically for your platform and application